From Xojo Documentation

-This example illustrates how to use the FileType class do specify the types of files that can be opened by GetOpenFolderItem.
+This code illustrates how to use the FileType class do specify the types of files that can be opened by GetOpenFolderItem.
 When you define FileType objects, you must specify the MacType and Extensions properties.
 The call to GetOpenFolderItem can combine several FileTypes in the way the example shows.

 jpegType.Name = "image/jpeg"

 jpegType.Extensions = "jpg;jpeg"